Paying international bills overseas

 Whether you need to make a one off bill payment or a recurring bill payment each month, it’s important to know that you’ve got a range of international money transfer options at your disposal.
 Depending on the bill amount and currency, you have the choice of paying by credit card, PayPal, international money transfer or a standard bank wire transfer.

 The most cost effective choice for bill payments over $200 is to use a international money transfer (IMT) service.
 Some of the most popular bills that people pay using an overseas money transfer service include:

-While credit cards are easy and accepted by a large majority of overseas suppliers, international credit card payments generally attract a foreign exchange fee which is usually around 3.5% of the transaction amount.
+While credit cards are easy and accepted by a large majority of overseas suppliers, international credit card payments generally attract a foreign exchange fee which can go up to 3.65% of the transaction amount.
 The exchange rate charged for the transaction will also be at the discretion of your bank at the time and day of the transfer.